 TG has produced its own range of Photographic and Art Books – Torture Garden Body Shocks to Cybersex & Body Probe, various DJ CD’s, TG Cybersex Video, Torture Garden X DVD and T-shirts, which have worldwide distribution in major stores such as Tower, Virgin, HMV, Books Etc and Dillons.

-As London is the world’s capital for fetish clubbing and Torture Garden is the world’s largest and most famous fetish club, the TG style of fetish clubbing has proved a popular export.
-With a small team providing DJ’s, Visuals, Fashion Show and Performance, TG has staged regular full events or been guests all around the world, including: Tokyo, Moscow, Rio, Sao Paulo, New York, San Francisco, Los Angeles, Fort Lauderdale, San Antonio, Portland, Paris, Croatia, Rome, Athens, Helsinki, Berlin, Amsterdam & Naples.
-TG has also toured the UK with events in Brighton, Edinburgh, Sheffield, Manchester and Milton Keynes!
-For TG’s international events it always works in partnership with a local promoter that understands the local scene, therefore it you want to bring TG to your city get in touch!
+As London is the world’s capital for fetish clubbing and Torture Garden is the world’s largest (and most famous) fetish club, the TG style of fetish clubbing has proved a popular export.
+With a small team providing DJ sets, visuals, fashion shows and performances, TG has staged regular full events or been guests all around the world, including Tokyo, Moscow, Rio, São Paulo, New York, San Fransisco, Los Angeles, Fort Lauderdale, San Antonio, Portland, Paris, Croatia, Rome, Athens, Helsinki, Berlin, Amsterdam and Naples.
+TG has also toured in the UK with events in Brighton Edinburgh, Sheffield, Manchester and Milton Keynes!
+TG’s international events always work best through a partnership with a local promoter who understands the local scene, therefore if you want to bring TG to your city, get in touch!

 Torture Garden Latex was established in 2002 by Kaisu Paakkola as the latex design offshoot of the world’s most famous fetish club.
-It has since established itself as one of the international scenes leading high end fetish clothing brands.
-Worn by many of the top models, main stream pop stars, and featured in all the major fetish fashion publications and various mainstream media.
-Torture Garden Latex has staged fashion shows at many of the world’s biggest fetish events such as Torture Garden Japan, Fetish Factory – Florida, Wasteland – Amsterdam, German Fetish Ball, SF Fetish Ball, Smack – New York, Ritual – Rome, Underworld – Athens, as well as Rubber Ball, Erotica and Torture Garden in London.
+It has since established itself as one of the international scene’s leading high-end fetish clothing brands and is worn by many of the top models, mainstream musicians, and featured in all major fetish fashion publications and various mainstream media.
+Torture Garden Latex has staged fashion shows at many of the world’s biggest fashion events such as Torture Garden Japan/ Rome/ LA/ Berlin/ NYC, Fetish Factory in Florida, Wasteland in Amsterdam, the German Fetish Ball, SF Fetish Ball, Smack in New York, Ritual in Rome, Underworld in Athens and Rubber Ball, Erotica and Torture Garden in London.

-Torture Garden Latex is available to purchase via www.torturegardenlatex.com
+Torture Garden Latex is available to purchase via torturegardenlatex.com